GoodRequest/express-joi-to-swagger/README.md

 }).description('@deprecated Endpoint returns list of users.')
 ```

-Using shared schema by calling meta with className
+Using shared schema by calling `.meta` and specifying schema name in `className` property
+Shared schemas can be used inside requestSchema body or anywhere in responseSchema or errorResponseSchema

 ```Typescript
 export const userSchema = Joi.object({
 	id: Joi.number(),